Marinika Tepić: Party of Freedom and Justice

 On 1 June 2022, Tepić voiced her support for sanctioning Russia due to the ongoing Russian invasion of Ukraine.

 The SSP contested the 2023 Serbian parliamentary election as part of the Serbia Against Violence (SPN) coalition.
 Tepić appeared in the sixth position on the coalition's list and was elected to a fourth assembly term when it won sixty-five seats.
 The SNS and its allies again won the election.
 Tepić afterward accused Vučić and the SNS of achieving their victory via fraud and took part in a high-profile hunger strike in protest.
 Beyond the specific issue of the 2023 election results, she also said that she had "a duty to fight for democracy and [Serbia]'s European future, rather than being in Russia's orbit."
 She ended the strike after twelve days on 30 December 2023, saying that it had achieved its goal of bringing international attention to what she described as the "shameless election theft in Serbia."
 She was quoted as saying, "The entire international community has now found out that this regime is maintained in power thanks to a false image, false results, false elections, false voters, fraudsters and thieves in power."

-Tepić now leads the SSP assembly group and is a member of the European integration committee, the security services control committee, and the stablisation and association committee, as well as being a deputy member of the education committee (Note: Formally known as the Committee on Education, Science, Technological Development, and the Information Society.) and the defence and internal affairs committee.
+Tepić now leads the SSP assembly group and is a member of the European integration committee, the security services control committee, and the stabilisation and association committee, as well as being a deputy member of the education committee (Note: Formally known as the Committee on Education, Science, Technological Development, and the Information Society.) and the defence and internal affairs committee.